siversalih/pyChrome-Web-Automation/README.md

 ## WebDriver
 WebDriver is designed to provide a simpler, more concise programming interface in addition to addressing some limitations in the Selenium-RC API.
 Selenium-WebDriver was developed to better support dynamic web pages where elements of a page may change without the page itself being reloaded.
 WebDriver’s goal is to supply a well-designed object-oriented API that provides improved support for modern advanced web-app testing problems.

-For full documentation of using Selenium Webdriver APIs, see [Selenium with Python][df0].
+For full documentation of using Selenium Webdriver APIs, see [Selenium with Python][web1].

 **ChromeDriver** - Webdriver for Chromium. pyChrome uses ChromeDriver 	as a standalone server that implements WebDriver's wire protocol for Chrome browser.
 ChromeDriver is available for Chrome on Android and Chrome on Desktop (Mac, Linux, Windows and ChromeOS).

-More documentation on Chrome Webdriver can be found at [ChromeDriver][df2]
+More documentation on Chrome Webdriver can be found at [ChromeDriver][web2]

 **PhantomJS** - Headless WebKit, pyChrome uses PhantomJS to process any web application in background (GhostDriver).
 Which means it does not require any browser or client (i.e Chrome) to display the Web Content.
 Therefore, it's a bit faster to process the information.
 PhantomJS is available for Mac, Linux, and Windows.

-More documentation on PhantomJS Webdriver can be found at [PhantomJS][df6]
+More documentation on PhantomJS Webdriver can be found at [PhantomJS][web3]

 ## pyChrome
 ![alt tag][DSNIMG]

 pyChrome is a scripted Web Automation Platform using Selenium with Python.
-Currently, the supported WebDriver are ChromeDriver and PhantomJS.
-As the project progress, it may includes other Python libraries to control, scrap, analyze, and interact with the browser and its content. pyChrome can be imported to any Python project as a module for creating an application and use case scenarios such as bot, web automation, data mining, headless browsing, and testing web application.
+Currently, the supported WebDriver are ChromeDriver and PhantomJS to run on macOS and Windows-based platform.
+As the project progress, it may include other Python libraries to control, scrap, analyze, and interact with the browser and its content. pyChrome can be imported to any Python project as a module for creating an application and use case scenarios such as for bot, web automation, data mining, headless browsing, and testing web application.
 Currently, it's in development phase and is ongoing project.
 Be sure to check back for more updates.

 ## Milestones